 (8 MIN READ)

-Workload automation (WLA) provides event-based automation and job scheduling, making it possible for IT to reliably scale business and IT processes.
-Learn more.
+Workload automation (WLA) provides event-based automation and job scheduling, enabling IT to reliably scale business and IT processes.

 Workload automation tools enable IT to schedule unattended jobs and to allocate resources based on job requirements and resource capacity.

-Workload automation (WLA) refers to IT tools that manage automated processes according to compute requirements.
-Users can schedule unattended jobs, execute jobs ad hoc, and allocate compute resources based on job requirements and the capacity of those resources.
-Because of this, WLA tools can be used to optimize both processes and the use of resources, preventing job delays and increasing IT efficiency.
+WLA refers to IT tools that manage automated processes according to compute requirements.
+Users can schedule unattended jobs, execute jobs ad hoc and allocate compute resources based on job requirements and the capacity of those resources.
+Because of this, WLA tools optimize both processes and resource allocation, preventing job delays and increasing IT efficiency.

 WLA tools support both date/time scheduling and event-based scheduling, enabling users to pass data and dependencies downstream based on IT and business events.
-As opposed to traditional job scheduling solutions, which are often native, WLA tools are designed to support cross-platform processes regardless of operating system or underlying technology.
+Compared to traditional job scheduling software, which are often native, WLA tools are designed to support cross-platform processes regardless of operating system or underlying technology.

-Workload automation products can offer a wide range of capabilities that extend across use cases, including:
+Enterprise workload automation products offer a wide range of capabilities that extend across use cases, including:

 • Secure file transfers